 A limited number of executives, including the Named Executive Officers, who are in positions to significantly impact the achievement of key corporate objectives and who provide the long-term strategic leadership necessary to accomplish those objectives, participate in the Company's three-year LTPP.
+Since the redesign of the LTPP program taking effect fiscal 2019, any awards will be settled entirely in the form of stock.
+Prior to fiscal year 2019, including the 2019 award subject to a performance period that concluded on November 30, 2020, a portion of the award was settled in cash.

 The program provides for payments contingent on the achievement of three-year performance goals, which under all currently open three-year cycles relate to (1) cumulative sales growth, and (2) McCormick's TSR relative to the TSR generated by our Peer Group companies.
-For the awards granted in fiscal year 2017 and 2018, the Committee determined that the portion of the award measuring cumulative sales growth would be paid in the form of stock, but only if the established performance criteria are met.
-The Committee believes that this metric aligns the interests of McCormick's executives with the interests of stockholders.
-The other portion, measuring relative TSR, is paid in cash, only to the extent the established performance criteria are met.

-For the award granted beginning fiscal year 2019, the Committee determined that the entire LTPP award would be paid in the form of stock.
-This change was made to better align the plan design with the experience of our stockholders, increase our executives' interests in McCormick equity and heighten the focus on long-term stockholder value creation.
-The move to a single LTPP vehicle also provided an opportunity to validate the performance metrics.
-The Committee concluded that the performance metrics themselves remained appropriate but decided to use them in a different way to better emphasize Company performance.
-Effective with the December 1, 2018 grant, cumulative sales growth is considered an appropriate metric given it is central to our growth strategy.
+Cumulative sales growth is considered an appropriate metric given it is central to our growth strategy.
 Relative TSR growth is considered an appropriate metric because it is a clear and objective measurement of return for our stockholders, and its inclusion as a performance indicator ensures that the interests of plan participants remain aligned with those of our investors.
-Separate performance goals for cumulative sales growth and TSR were established for each cycle.
-Relative TSR performance will act as a modifier to cumulative sales growth performance.
-If McCormick's relative TSR performance ranks between the 25th and 75th percentiles relative to the Peer Group, no adjustment will be made to the level of payout calculated with reference to cumulative sales growth performance.
-If McCormick's relative TSR performance ranks at or above the 75th percentile, a modifier of 1.25 will be applied (e.g., a payout of 125% in respect of net sales would be modified to 156.25% (125% 1.25)), and if McCormick's relative TSR ranks at or below the 25th percentile, a modifier of 0.75 will be applied (e.g., a payout of 125% in respect of net sales would be modified to 93.75% (125% 0.75)).
-This change means that the primary focus of the plan is on our operational performance in delivering sales growth, with relative TSR acting as a means to validate that the outcome is directionally aligned with our returns to stockholders.
+Separate performance goals for cumulative sales growth and TSR are established for each cycle.
+Since fiscal year 2019, relative TSR acts as a modifier to cumulative sales growth.
+For fiscal year 2018 awards, relative TSR was an independently weighted metric.
+This change places the primary focus on our operational performance in delivering sales growth, with relative TSR acting as a means to validate that the outcome is directionally aligned with our returns to stockholders.

-We establish our cumulative sales growth and TSR goals to instill in our executive officers an incentive to generate financial growth for McCormick that is competitive with growth rates exhibited by the highest performing companies among our Peer Group.
-This program plays an important role in aligning the compensation of executives with key financial accomplishments, which the Compensation Committee believes drive stockholder value over the long-term and are therefore important indicators of the performance of our top executives.
+We establish our cumulative sales growth and TSR modifier goals to instill in our executive officers an incentive to generate financial growth for McCormick that is competitive with growth rates exhibited by the highest performing companies among our Peer Group.
+This program plays an important role in aligning the compensation of executives with key financial accomplishments, which the Compensation and Human Capital Committee believes drive stockholder value over the long-term and are therefore important indicators of the performance of our top executives.
 The three-year performance time frame and metrics for this plan complement the annual earnings and profit performance focus provided by the annual incentive program and the longer-term focus provided by stock options.

-Throughout fiscal 2019, there were three active award cycles in this program, one of which ended on November 30, 2019.
+Throughout fiscal 2020, there were three active award cycles in this program, one of which ended on November 30, 2020.
 They are:

-- December 1, 2016 November 30, 2019 (fiscal 2017-2019) just completed - December 1, 2017 November 30, 2020 (fiscal 2018-2020) active cycle - December 1, 2018 November 30, 2021 (fiscal 2019-2021) active cycle
+- December 1, 2017 November 30, 2020 (fiscal 2018-2020) just completed - December 1, 2018 November 30, 2021 (fiscal 2019-2021) -active cycle - December 1, 2019 November 30, 2022 (fiscal 2020-2022) -active cycle

-The Compensation Committee approved:

-- the cash payment to participants at 200% of target because of compounded three-year TSR percentile growth of 86.5% resulting in a three-year relative TSR position at the 94th percentile and, - the share payment to participants at 115% of target because of a compounded three-year sales growth of 12.9%. - in aggregate, this translated to a payout of 157.5% of target.
+In respect of the fiscal 2018 award, the Compensation and Human Capital Committee approved a payment of 173%.
+This reflected compounded three-year TSR percentile growth of 96.5% resulting in a three-year relative TSR position at the 100th percentile and compounded three-year sales growth of 14.8%.

-FY2017-2019 Performance Period
+FY2018-2020 Performance Period

 Sales Growth Relative TSR

 Threshold 6.0% 25 th Percentile

-Maximum 18.0% 75 th Percentile and above
+75 th Percentile and

+Maximum 18.0% above

-Actual Performance (FY2017-2019) 12.9% 94 th Percentile
+Actual Performance (FY2018-2020) 14.8% 100 th Percentile